 With a lightly floured finger, gently press the dough to form an indent.
 If the indent stays or springs back a tiny bit, the dough is ready to be baked.
 If it springs back fully, it needs more time to proof fully.

-Once risen, eggwash the top of the dough (more notes on this below) and bake for 30-35 minutes until golden brown.
+Once risen, eggwash the top of the dough (more notes on this below) and bake for 30-35 minutes until deep golden brown (Image 25).
 By now, you'll have the scent of your enriched brioche bread wafting through the air!
 Remove the pan from the oven and cool the loaf in the loaf pan for 15 minutes or so.
-Then tip the bread out onto a wire rack and cool before slicing.
+Then tip the bread out onto a wire rack and cool before serving.
+Now enjoy!

 There are a couple of benefits of egg washing your dough before baking.

 - Firstly, by brushing your dough with egg wash, once baked, your bread has a beautiful golden brown sheen.
-It makes it look so appetising!
+It makes it look so appetizing!